alerika2018/rentalBikes/README.md

 - RentME helps the user showing a list of Canada Provinces to select from at the moment to enter the address.
 Also it will display a list of cities depending on the selected province.
 This data is store using arrays but was taken from https://gist.github.com/jdewit/8755708.
 - RentMe uses a geocoding API to get coordinates for the store location and map visualization. https://developer.myptv.com/APIs/Geocoding%20&%20Places.htm

+  - To be able to use this API, this project needs a .env inside src folder with a varible name REACT_APP_MAP_API_KEY

   ### Custom API

   - POST: /api/v1/store --- Send store information